 So put down the bag cookies, and stop having coffee for breakfast and lunch.
 Grab a piece of fruit, a granola bar, or a salad.
 You don’t need to go on a diet, you just need to eat something that makes you feel good.

 Ha!
 Sleep… what is that again?
 If you have 5 kids under 5 at home right now… refer back to the suggestion that you should ask for help.
 Otherwise, find ways to get enough rest.
 Maybe that means going to bed earlier, or taking naps when your kids are napping.
 However you do it, get enough rest.
 Moms who are sleep deprived tend to yell more and punish harsher.

 I spent many years working as a night shift RN and trying to stay up during the day to take care of my daughter.
 Do you think I was a happy mom at that time?
 Heck no!
 I was miserable, and I was a miserable mom to her too.
 Every little thing she did wrong seemed like the end of the world to me.
 When I get enough rest, I think more clearly and react more calmly.

 So I just told you to get more sleep and now I’m telling you to wake up before your kids.
 What gives?
 There’s balance in everything.
 So you don’t need to get up several hours before your kids, a simple 30 minutes will do.

-I try to wake up a least a half hour before my daughter.
+I try to wake up a least a half-hour before my daughter.
 I do nothing but make a cup of coffee and watch the news (maybe play a little candy crush).
-It’s during this 30 minutes that I enjoy a little peace and quiet, and take a few deep breaths before I start my day.
+It’s during these 30 minutes that I enjoy a little peace and quiet, and take a few deep breaths before I start my day.